 There are many reasons behind dry skin in a newborn and toddlers.
 Let’s take a quick look at some of the most common symptoms in of dry skin in babies.

-One of the best remedies to get rid of the dry skin on the baby is to give a nice rubdown using ayurvedic baby oil, or baby lotion.
+One of the best remedies to get rid of the dry skin on the baby is to give a nice baby massage using ayurvedic baby oil, or baby lotion.
 You can also use natural oils such as coconut oil, olive oil or almond oil.
-It goes without saying a good massage will not only get rid of the dry skin but also helps the baby sleep better and reduces irritability.
+It goes without saying that a good baby massage will not only get rid of the dry skin but will also help the baby sleep better.
+A good baby massage will also reduce irritability in babies.
 Remember, as a parent you will discover that your loved one has a favorite area where they like to be massaged.
 Let's go through the following simple tips to find your little one's sweet spot.

 - Don't be intimidated by baby massage.
 No new mom is an expert.

-- There is no specific or ideal time for a massage.
-However, if you are using any of the natural oils, massage half an hour before the bath and allow the oil to seep into the skin.
-If you're using baby lotion then the perfect time would be after a bath.
+- There is no specific or ideal time for a baby massage.
+However, if you are using baby oil or any of the natural oils, massage half an hour before the bath and allow the oil to seep into the skin.
+If you're using baby lotion, then the perfect time would be after a bath.
 Pat dry the body and gently massage the baby.

-- A most important point to keep in mind is to use rhythmic strokes when massaging the baby.
+- A most important point to keep in mind for a baby massage is to use rhythmic strokes when massaging the baby.

-- Use your both hands and also give light pressure on her legs, thighs, and toes.
+- While massaging baby, use both your hands, lightly dipped in baby oil and give light pressure on her legs, thighs, and toes.
 Massage the heel using circular motions while caressing each toe.